-Given my extensive history in the kitchen – I’ve been cooking full meals since I was 14 and I’ve kept my husband alive with three squares per day for going on 28 years – you will excuse me for thinking I know a thing or two about cooking.
+Given my extensive history in the kitchen – I’ve been cooking full meals since I was 14 and I’ve kept my husband alive with three squares per day for just over 29 years – you will excuse me for thinking I know a thing or two about cooking.

 My Mom married at 19 and spent the rest of her life amassing recipes, amassing ingredients, and cooking with all of the above.